Round two… FIGHT!

 This is a start but since every student will be making use of these same WSET D2 practice questions, you might even consider them the bare minimum of practice.
 At this level, it is up to you, dear reader, to be resourceful.
 Google is your friend.

-Speaking of which, a simple search coughs up all kinds of resources, like:
+Speaking of which, a simple search coughs up all kinds of resources, like this PDF of WSET Diploma practice questions by Kelly Liang of ‘A Thousand Glasses’.

 My advice is to cherry-pick a few and read them in your free time.
 In other words, do not consider them a part of your prep, or else you might sink too much time into reading blog after blog after blog.